vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Friends, if you will permit me, let me be that kavi today.
-1 Allow me to take advantage of this unique occasion to read an essay in the indicative mooḍNo modal auxiliaries: neither ‘would’ nor ‘should’; neither ‘may’ nor ‘could’.
+1 Allow me to take advantage of this unique occasion to read an essay in the indicative mood.
+No modal auxiliaries: neither ‘would’ nor ‘should’; neither ‘may’ nor ‘could’.
 In other words, a thoroughly unscholarly exposition, but a, hopefully light, and delightfully careless artist’s impression, which puts ‘how beautiful it may have been, possibly’ into an apodictic style: ‘so beautiful it was, definitely’.
 After all, an artist’s impression is, according to the infallible Wikipedia, ‘the repre sentation of a scene created by an artist, when no other accurate representation is available’.

 So it came to pass,